 Once your nephrologist has determined that you will need to begin dialysis you may be referred to our practice where we will then assist you throughout this journey.
 You will meet our surgeon who will discuss peritoneal dialysis or hemodialysis, the surgical options and the overall plan for you.
 We consider it our duty to you and your loved ones through the initiation of dialysis, maintenance of your access, interventions or any issues that arise with your access.
 Ultimately, we hope our patients are candidates for, and undergo, successful kidney transplantation.

-Peripheral Vascular Disease (PVD) is a circulation disorder that affect blood vessels outside the heart and brain.
+Peripheral Vascular Disease (PVD) is a peripheral circulation disorder that affect blood vessels outside the heart and brain.
 PVD that develops only in the arteries is called Peripheral Arterial Disease (PAD).
 PAD develops most commonly as a result of atherosclerosis, or hardening of the arteries, which occurs

 Men have unique health issues.
 At the Vascular Institute of Virginia, we specialize in treating some of these unique conditions that can affect the male population.